TonyLHansen/onap-gerrit-review/README.md

 * Can optionally run pylint on python code, by setting $ONAP_GERRIT_REVIEW_PYLINTRC to the path of a pylint.rc file.
 * Can optionally run pydocstyle on python code, by setting ONAP_GERRIT_REVIEW_PYDOCSTYLE=google.
 (Use `pip3 install pydocstyle` to install it.
 Other possible values are pep257 and numpy.)
 * Can optionally run 'black --line-length 120' on python code, by setting ONAP_GERRIT_REVIEW_BLACK=yes.
 (Use `pip3 install black` to install it.)
-* Can optionally run 'jshint' on javascript scode, by setting ONAP_GERRIT_REVIEW_JSLINTERS to 'jshint'.
+* Can optionally run 'jshint' on javascript code, by setting ONAP_GERRIT_REVIEW_JSLINTERS to 'jshint'.
 (See "https://jshint.com/install/" for installation instructions.)
+* Can optionally run 'dockerlinter' on Dockerfile files, by setting ONAP_GERRIT_REVIEW_DOCKERLINTER=yes.
+(Use `npm install --global dockerlinter` to install it.)
 * Each error message has a unique code names.
 * $HOME/.onap-gerrit-review.rc can be used to turn off any error message, by putting "-code-name" on a line by itself in the file, following a line that says "[onap-gerrit-review]".